viktree/software-engineering-notebook/notes/programming_paradigms/intro.md

 </p>

 <p align="justify">
-Despite those two paradigms are hte major ones, each of them has subcategories.
+Despite those two paradigms are the major ones, each of them has subcategories.
 We'll introduce them as our next steps listed below.
 </p>

 ## :bomb: TL;DR